bevyengine/bevy-website/content/learn/book/input/mouse/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}

-TODO: discuss how to find the mouse's position
+* Discuss how to find the mouse's position

-TODO: demonstrate how to use mouse input
+* Demonstrate how to use mouse input

-TODO: demonstrate how to convert between screen space and world space coordinates
+* Demonstrate how to convert between screen space and world space coordinates

-TODO: point to UI chapter
+* Point to UI chapter
+{% end %}